badu/wg-cc/ReadMe.md

 6. You can use [this endpoint](http://localhost:8080/docs/index.html#/token/create-token) to test jwt signing by providing the client id and secret declared on each client.
 The signing will be done using the key associated on onboarding.
 7. Test other endpoints as well, by using the same Swagger interface.
+Note that introspection and listing RSA keys require authentication (press `Authorize` button in the upper right and complete with `Bearer `+<JWT_TOKEN> obtained from the `token` route).
+Also, if you generate a new token (let's say for a different client), don't forget to update the `Bearer` value.

 ## Final note